diegargon/monnet-core/monnet_gateway/README.md

 And paste the SSH public key.

-If you don't use ssh-copy-id you must manually add the key to the known_host file (Monnet server side).
+If you don't use `ssh-copy-id`, you must manually add the key to the known_hosts file (Monnet server side).

 ```
 ssh-keyscan -t ecdsa,ed25519 -H server.example.com >> ~/.ssh/known_hosts 2>&1
 ```

-Otherwise you got a connection error refused.
+Otherwise, you will get a connection error refused.

-If the host fingerprint change you must first remove the old one
+If the host fingerprint changes, you must first remove the old one.

 ```
 ssh-keygen -R